Celtics Vulnerable in Key Areas in Loss to Pacers - CLNS Media

 “It’s a thing where, obviously the change happened with Josh Richardson and Dennis being gone,” Udoka said, describing his rotation.
 “So obviously we want to see Payton in extended opportunity, which he’s done a great job, and like I’ve said we’re confident in him doing that.
 Adding Derrick to the mix gives us some versatility, but you have a guy like Theis as well for nights like this where it’s a back-to-back and Al played heavy minutes last night.
 We’re comfortable, confident playing him.
 Then you have Aaron Nesmith and other guys as well.
 We’re confident with going 9-10 deep, it kind of depends on the flow of the game and how Al or Rob is playing, if we decide to spin the three-man big rotation, or keep it at two with Grant in there … we’re kind of familiar with what we have there already.”

 The Celtics traded off reliable rotation depth at the deadline and now find themselves effectively seven players deep most nights.
 Their defensive system plays on a string such that any injury or case of foul trouble could undermine everything they’ve built in early 2022.
-Boston’s starters post an 89.6 defensive rating.
+Boston’s starters average an 89.6 defensive rating.
 With Williams in for Horford that falls to 100.6, with a better offensive rating, but swaying from what’s made the team elite.

-They did prove that they could lose one starter in a historic blowout win Philadelphia without Williams III, while on Sunday, Williams III showed his ability to play within the action as well as away, making Haliburton bail out of a switch on to him before Williams III reestablished himself inside to deflect second and third-level drives by blocking Malcolm Brogdon and sending a go-ahead pass to Jayson Tatum for points in transition.
+Boston did prove that it could lose one starter in a historic blowout win Philadelphia without Williams III, while on Sunday, Williams III showed his ability to defend within the action as well as away, making Haliburton bail out of a switch on to him before Williams III reestablished himself inside to deflect second and third-level drives by blocking Malcolm Brogdon and sending a go-ahead pass to Jayson Tatum for points in transition.

 Williams III’s disruptive third quarter helped the Celtics cut a 19-point deficit to seven.
 Then, the Celtics attempted 11 of their first 15 field goals in the fourth quarter from three.
 What started as some habitual isolation play by Tatum regressed into wasting repeated second-chance opportunities created by Williams III and even Pritchard by launching more triples.